Near-Field Multi-User Communications via Polar-Domain Beamfocusing: Analytical Framework and Performance Analysis: General Framework of Performance Analysis

 where $v\in \{\rm in, out \}$, $f_{R_{v}|r_{\kappa}}(r)$ is given in \eqref{eq:Rin}-\eqref{eq:Rout}, and $\mathcal{G} (\cdot)$ is the exact antenna pattern in \eqref{eq:antenna_pattern}.
 The overall \ac{CP} in \eqref{eq:overCP} is

 where $f_{R_{\kappa}}(r_\kappa)$ is given in \eqref{eq:PDF_Rk}. \begin{IEEEproof} See Appendix~\ref{app:them:cov}. \end{IEEEproof} \end{theorem}

 Substituting \eqref{eq:condCP_exact} into \eqref{eq:condAR} yields the conditional \ac{SE}.
 Substituting \eqref{eq:CP_exact} into \eqref{eq:overAR} and \eqref{eq:ASE} yields the overall \ac{SE} and the \ac{ASE}, respectively.
-Note that Theorem~\ref{them:cov} provides exact expressions for performance metrics by using the exact NF antenna pattern $\mathcal{G} (\theta,r; \theta_{\kappa}, r_{\kappa})$ in \eqref{eq:antenna_pattern}.
-However, this complicated antenna pattern leads to an intractable expression of the Laplace transform of beam interference in \eqref{eq:Laplace}.
+Note that Theorem~\ref{them:cov} provides exact expressions for performance metrics by using the exact NF antenna pattern in \eqref{eq:antenna_pattern}.
+However, this complicated pattern leads to an intractable expression for the Laplace transform of the interference in \eqref{eq:Laplace}.
 As a result, the CP, SE, and ASE involve multiple nested integrals over angle and distance, making the \ac{NF} performance analysis highly complicated and computationally demanding.
+Moreover, the lack of analytical tractability makes it difficult to extract explicit system-level insights, such as performance scaling laws with respect to key parameters.
 To address this challenge, we propose an approximate \ac{NF} antenna pattern in the next section.